client emails on autopilot

 24-hour class reminder

-Fires 24 hours before class start, mode-aware.
+Fires 24 hours before class start, with in-person and online handled separately.
 In-room attendees get the room name, instructor, and pick-a-spot assignment.
-Online attendees get the meeting URL, passcode, and a one-tap Join button.
+Online attendees get the meeting link, passcode, and a one-tap Join button.

 Welcome — 24 hours after signup